 The venue is located in the heart of Lansing’s central business district at 120 North Washington Square, easily accessible by car via I‑496 or US‑127 with convenient street parking and a nearby parking ramp.
 From Capital Region International Airport (LAN), the location is approximately a 12‑minute drive west via I‑96 and US‑127, with taxis and rideshares readily available.
 Public transit users can take CATA bus routes that stop just a block away on Washington or Grand Avenue, offering seamless access to the venue.

-This instructor-led, live training in Michigan (online or onsite) is designed for intermediate to advanced-level developers, DevOps professionals, and architects who aim to design, deploy, and manage resilient applications using microservices, containers, and continuous integration/continuous deployment (CI/CD) pipelines.
+This instructor-led, live training in Michigan (online or onsite) is designed for intermediate to advanced developers, DevOps professionals, and architects who aim to design, deploy, and manage resilient applications using microservices, containers, and continuous integration/continuous deployment (CI/CD) pipelines.

 By the end of this training, participants will be able to: